shahan-analytics/retail-banking-analytics/README.md

 ## Retail Banking Analytics
-Comprehensive SQL-driven analytics project focused on extracting actionable insights from a synthetic retail banking dataset, covering customer behaviour, transaction dynamics, account performance, and credit risk indicators.
+SQL-driven analytics project simulating a retail banking environment, focused on uncovering customer behaviour, transaction patterns, and financial product performance through structured query design.

 ### Objective
 To design and implement a structured analytical framework for retail banking data, enabling deep-dive analysis into customer activity, financial behaviour, and product utilisation using SQL.

+### Business Context
+Retail banks rely on data-driven insights to optimise customer engagement, manage financial risk, and improve product performance.
+This project replicates a real-world analytical environment where transactional and customer data are leveraged to support strategic decision-making across core banking functions.

 ### Data Source
 The dataset used in this project is sourced from Kaggle: